LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: And I guess those two works, if they are indeed connected, would not be as haunting to Munch had Dagny not been murdered, right?

 JSV: Right you are.
-And that's the reason why I went through the process, the process as my sympathetic gesture towards Munch's melancholic attitude towards his former girlfriend who married a Satanist.
-And went on to go through an open marriage wherein Przybyszewski would even introduce her to Henryk Sienkiewicz, allegedly so the latter could give Przybyszewski a grant from the Polish Academy of Talent.
+And that's the reason why I went through the process; the process was my sympathetic gesture towards Munch's melancholic attitude towards his former girlfriend who married a Satanist.
+Married a Satanist and went on to go through an open marriage wherein Przybyszewski would even introduce her to Henryk Sienkiewicz, allegedly so the latter could give Przybyszewski a grant from the Polish Academy of Talent.
 Dagny went on to die by murder or homicide under the hands of another lover introduced to her by Przybyszewski.
-Now, it may be true that Przybeszewski, who later left Dagny for his friend-poet Jan Kasprowicz's wife, arranged for her murder by this son of a miner named Władysław Emeryk, who, as I mentioned, was also one of her lovers in the open marriage.
-But it is also possible that that "murder" in a hotel room was an accident from a hoplophilic act.
-Anyway, Przybyszewski was previously a suspect in the murder of his former common-law wife whom he left for Dagny.
-And, supposedly, Emeryk tried to shoot himself the next day of the murder or homicide.
+Now, it may be true that Przybeszewski, who later left Dagny for his friend-poet Jan Kasprowicz's wife, arranged for her murder by this son of a miner named Władysław Emeryk, who was the man I mentioned earlier as also one of her lovers in the open marriage.
+But . . . you see, it is also possible that that "murder in a hotel room" was actually just an accident from a hoplophilic act, although, on the other hand, Przybyszewski was actually also previously a suspect in the murder of his former common-law wife whom he left for Dagny.
+Still, why is it that Emeryk supposedly tried to shoot himself the next day of the murder or homicide?

 MA: O My God!
 What a soap opera!